-Lisa Stansbie is an artist and Head of The Department of Art and Communication at The University of Huddersfield U.K whose work crosses the disciplines of film, sculpture, installation, photography and digital practices.
+Lisa Stansbie is an artist and Head of The School of Art, Architecture and Design at Leeds Beckett University, U.K. Her work crosses the disciplines of film, sculpture, installation, photography and digital practices.
 Stansbie has undertaken residencies and exhibited Internationally.
 Stansbie’s work has been shown at galleries, non-art venues and festivals all the way from from Bury, U.K to New York.

-She was joint editor (with Derek Horton 2008-2012) of www.soanyway.org.uk an experimental online magazine project centred around notions of narrative and storytelling.
+She was joint founder and editor (with Derek Horton) for 16 editions of www.soanyway.org.uk an experimental online magazine project centred around notions of narrative and storytelling.

 Her PhD from Leeds Metropolitan University Zeppelinbend: Multiplicity, encyclopaedic strategies and nonlinear methodologies for a visual practice was completed in 2010 and exists solely as a website www.zeppelinbend.com